Pratik-11/questdb.io/docs/operations/capacity-planning.md

 count is calculated as follows:

 $(cpuAvailable) - (line.tcp.writer.worker.count)$

-Minimal size of the shared worker pool is 2, even on a single-core machine.
+The minimal size of the shared worker pool is 2, even on a single-core machine.

 #### 16 CPU cores or less